Commission on Supreme Court warns of political dangers in reform proposals

 When it comes to potential conflicts, the commission also notes the consensus among court observers that no justices or their spouses or children should own or continue to own individual publicly traded stocks.
 On the current court, Roberts and Justices Stephen G. Breyer and Samuel A. Alito Jr. hold stocks.

-While the subcommittee did not endorse cameras in the courtroom, long opposed by many justices, it does speak favorably of “near simultaneous” audio from the courtroom, calling it a “step forward” that makes it easier for the media to cover the court’s work and allows more members of the public to follow the work of the court.
+While the subcommittee did not endorse cameras in the courtroom, long opposed by many justices, it does speak favorably of “near simultaneous” audio from the courtroom, calling it a “step forward” that makes it easier for the news media to cover the court’s work and that allows more members of the public to follow the work of the court.

 The group Fix the Court said the early reports from the commission were encouraging: “Staggered, 18-year term limits are a superior reform to court expansion for democratizing and modernizing the Court; and live-streamed arguments, an ethics code and stock divestitures would improve the public’s faith in the institution.”

-But progressives were unhappy.
+But liberals were unhappy.

-“This was not even close to being worth the wait,” said Brian Fallon, executive director of the liberal Demand Justice.
+“This was not even close to being worth the wait,” said Brian Fallon, executive director of the liberal advocacy organization Demand Justice.
 He added: “From the beginning, the purpose of this Commission was not to meaningfully confront the partisan capture of the Supreme Court, but rather to buy time for the Biden administration while it fights other legislative battles.”